 “I’m serious, Masara.
 If you think you’re in any danger–”

 “He’s not going to hurt me, he wants to… impress me.
-From what I’ve gathered, they like contests.”
+They like contests.”
 She lowered her voice.
-“They think I’m the Sun-King’s lover.”
+“They think I’m the Sun-King’s lover and want to compete with him for my affection.”

 “‘They’?
 There are more of them in Meridian?
 Just to see you?”